Financial Advisor Marketing Guide: Does Your Content Build Trust As Well As You Do?

 The world has changed for financial advisors.
 In the past, you relied on your ability to sit across the table and gain a potential client’s trust face to face.
 Today, you need a different strategy.

 The world has changed for financial advisors.
 In the past, you relied on your ability to sit across the table and gain a potential client’s trust, either one-on-one or in a group environment.
 And you and your team probably excelled at it.
-Unfortunately, in today’s digital world, you probably don’t have that opportunity as often.
+Unfortunately, in today’s digital world, you probably don’t have that opportunity often, and referrals are much less frequent.
+Fortunately there are new financial advisor marketing strategies that can fill the gap and help you achieve your business goals.

-The good news is those trust-building skills are still relevant, but you must get people ‘in the door’ first.
+The good news is your trust-building skills are still relevant, but you must get people ‘in the door’ first.
 And with the internet, the door is a virtual one.

 So, now you need a new set of skills: you have to create trust online before you have the opportunity to reinforce it in person.